ALIYA2Group/Mod20_Segment_1/README.md

 Questions
 •	Which model did you choose and why?

 •	How are you training your model?
 •	What is the model's accuracy?
 •	How does this model work?

 # Database

 Present a provisional database that stands in for the final database and accomplishes the following:
-* Sample data that mimics the expected final database structure or schema
+* Sample data that mimics the expected final database structure or schema based on the following:

 * Draft machine learning model is connected to the provisional database

 # Technologies Used

 •	Which tools are the best fit for your project?

+Pandas to clean and drop fields.

 •	What will be used for each section?
 •	For example, data cleaning and data storage will be completed using two different tools.
 •	How will the dashboard be built?